-- Test Your Understa nding - I 1 Read the following transactions and identify time gap or errors made by business firm/ cause.
+Test Your Understar nding - I t Read the following transactions and identify time gap or errors made by business firm/ cause.
 S.No.
 Transactions Time Gap Errors made by business/ bank 1.
 Cheques issued to customers but not presented for payment.
 2. Cheque amounting to ₹ 5,000 issued to M/s.
 XYZ but recorded as ₹ 500 in the cash book.
-2 3.
-Interest credited by the bank but yet not recorded in the cash book.
+3. Interest credited by the bank but yet not recorded in the cash book.
 4. Cheque deposited into the bank but not yet collected by the bank.
 5. Bank charges debited to firm's current account by the bank.
 II.
-Fill in the blanks : • (i) Passbook is a copy ofas it appe ears in the ledger of the bank. (ii) When money is with drawn from the bar the customer. nk, the bank the account of ( (iii) Normally, the cash book shows abalance. debit balance, pa assbook shows (iv) Force we had belong a new the each heal 11 anaa in tha hank
+I Fill in the blanks : •

-(iv) Favourable balance as per the cash book means ......balance in the bank column of the cash book.
+- (i) Passbook is a copy of.....as it appears in the ledger of the bank. - (ii) When money is with drawn from the bank, the bank the account of the customer. - (iii) Normally, the cash book shows a debit balance, passbook showsbalance. - (iv) Favourable balance as per the cash book meansbalance in the bank column of the cash book.

-- (v) If the cash book balance is taken as starting point the items which make the cash book balance smaller than the passbook must be .....for the purpose of reconciliation. - (vi) If the passbook shows a favourable balance and if it is taken as the starting point for the purpose of bank reconciliation statement then cheques issued but not presented for payment should be .....to find out cash balance. - (vii) When the cheques are not presented for payment, favourable balance as per the cash book is ......than that of the passbook. - (viii) When a banker collects the bills and credits the account passbook overdraft shows ......balance. - (ix) If the overdraft as per the passbook is taken as the starting point, the cheques issued but not presented are to be .....in the bank reconciliation statement. - (x) When the passbook balance is taken as the starting point items which makes the passbook balance .....than the balance in the cash book must be deducted for the purpose of reconciliation.
+- (v) If the cash book balance is taken as starting point the items which make the cash book balance smaller than the passbook must befor the purpose of reconciliation. - (vi) If the passbook shows a favourable balance and if it is taken as the starting point for the purpose of bank reconciliation statement then cheques issued but not presented for payment should beto find out cash balance. - (vii) When the cheques are not presented for payment, favourable balance as per the cash book isthan that of the passbook. - (viii) When a banker collects the bills and credits the account passbook overdraft showsbalance. - (ix) If the overdraft as per the passbook is taken as the starting point, the cheques issued but not presented are to bein the bank reconciliation statement. - (x) When the passbook balance is taken as the starting point items which makes the passbook balancethan the balance in the cash book must be deducted for the purpose of reconciliation.